 Developing and deploying an Android app with Expo’s EAS (Expo Application Services) has simplified many aspects of mobile app development.
-Here’s a step-by-step guide to building an Android app bundle using eas build --local
+Here’s a step-by-step guide to building an Android app bundle using eas build --local, signing it with a custom keystore, and deploying it to Google Play.

 Step 1: Open Your App in Android Studio